grazieleoliveira/react_native_challenge_intern_mobile/README.md

 I chose to try not using a bunch of libraries, making it a simple as possible.
 Here are the ones I used in the project:

+- Axios → for the http requests.
-- React Navigation V6 → to configure navigation.
+- React Navigation V6 → to configure navigation between screens.
-- React Hook Form / Yup → for validating the application input fields.
+- React Hook Form / Yup → to create and validate forms.
 - React Native Render HTML → as the name says, it was used to render html strings that came from the API.
 I chose using this library instead of React Native WebView so as to get a cleaner code, without those ugly JavaScript injections.

 ## 🏃 Running the application